-Research in plant neurobiology can benefit by endorsing an ecological attitude towards its object of study.
-If information in the environment guides interactions, perception can be seen as cognitively unmediated, or 'direct' (Michaels and Carello, 1981).
+Research in plant neurobiology can benefit by testing these ecological principles in the form of empirical hypotheses subject to experimental scrutiny.
+If information in the environment guides interactions, perception can be seen as cognitively unmediated, or 'direct' (Michaels and Carello 1981).
 Direct perception means that once the information has been picked up by the plant, the solution emerges, and thus a computational explanation of an organism's capacity to select actions in order to achieve its goals need not be invoked.
 Solutions, perceptually speaking, emerge out of the very interaction between the organism and its local environment.
 Energy arrays, higher-order information that comes in the form of the invariant properties of objects, furnish the organism with the information needed.

-According to ecological psychology, we 'pick up' the invariant structure of an everchanging environment.
+According to ecological psychology, we 'pick up' the invariant structure of an ever-changing environment.
 This is why, despite things being in constant flux, some relations among them remain unchanged (higher-order invariants), and organisms can directly pick these up.